Free Form Cheese, Bacon, and Onion Pie

 Double batch of pie pastry or puff pastry

 Beaten egg, to glaze

-- 2 medium yukon gold potatoes
+2 medium yukon gold potatoes

 1T vegetable oil

-- 4 slices of smoky bacon, cut crossways into little strips
+4 slices of smoky bacon, cut crossways into little strips

-- 2 large onions, thinly sliced
+2 large onions, thinly sliced

-- 8 ounces of cheddar cheese, goarsely grated
+8 ounces of cheddar cheese, goarsely grated

 3T heavy cream

-- Ground black pepper
+Ground black pepper

-- Divide the pastry into two portions.
-Roll out one half to form a 10" square or circle.
+Divide the pastry into two portions.
+Roll out one half to form a 25cm square, (or in my case, leave it round).
 Lay the pastry on a lightly greased baking tray and brush the edges lightly with beaten egg.
-Spread the sliced potatoes over the pastry leaving a 1" border, then top with the bacon, onions, and black pepper.
+Spread the sliced potatoes over the pastry leaving a 2.5cm border, en top with the bacon, onions, and black pepper.